tdspora/syngen/README.md

 You can also specify additional parameters needed for training and inference in the metadata file and in this case, they will be ignored in the CLI call.

-<i>Note:</i> By using metadata file, you can also generate tables with absent relationships.
+*Note:* By using metadata file, you can also generate tables with absent relationships.
 In this case, the tables will be generated independently.

 The yaml metadata file should match the following template: